NDF (Non-Deliverable Forward)

-NDF, or Non-Deliverable Forward, is a financial contract in which two parties agree to exchange the difference between the contracted forward rate and the prevailing spot rate at maturity, without the physical exchange of the underlying currency.
+NDF, or Non-Deliverable Forward, is a financial contract where two parties exchange the difference between the contracted forward rate and the prevailing spot rate at maturity, without physical currency delivery.

 Understanding NDFs